Tone

 Airtight seal

-Playing off the harmonica, or addressing it and behaving politely will result in a peripheral hissing sound.
-This means you have a gas leak!
-You need to sort this out as soon as possible.
-Lick your lips and get intimate.
-Like harp players, harmonicas love a kiss and a cuddle too.
-Adjust your embouchure so no air escapes and everything is passing through the instrument.
-This means pushing the harp between supportive but not rigid lips.
-So relax as well.
+Adjust your embouchure so that no air escapes.
+Ensure all your breath passes through the instrument.
+This means pushing the harp between supportive, but not rigid, lips.
 If you are tense and your lips are too firm it ain’t gonna happen.
+Relax.
 We sometimes call the harp a blues burger or a tin sandwich.
-Don’t be afraid to chomp on that thing.
-Either way, close your eyes and schmooze your harp.
+Don’t be afraid to chomp that thing.
+Get your lips right over the numbers so that you’re nudging the forefinger of the hand holding the harp.

 Accurate single notes